xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

 ### 7.4 60 second reproduction protocol

-A minimal protocol to allow external users to experience the impact of Q121 encoding.
+A minimal protocol to allow external users to experience the impact of Q121 encoding at the effective layer.

 * Baseline setup